PostgreSQL Top K Query Optimization | UData Blog

 Teams that apply these techniques consistently report significant improvements:

 For SaaS applications running hundreds of queries per second, these gains translate directly to infrastructure cost savings — fewer read replicas needed, lower CPU load, better headroom for traffic spikes.
+The teams building on data-intensive products that get this right early avoid the painful migration work later.

 How UData Helps

 Database performance problems are rarely isolated issues.
 They reflect how data models, query patterns, and application architecture interact under real load.
-UData works with engineering teams to identify bottlenecks across the full stack — from query-level profiling to schema redesign and caching strategies.
+Whether you're running an analytics dashboard, a leaderboard, or a recommendation engine, the optimization work is similar — but the details matter.

 Conclusion